Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 There are numerous benefits to using numerical formats with lower precision than the 32-bit floating-point or higher precision such as 64-bit floating-point.

 Lower precision, such as the 16-bit floating-point, requires less memory, enabling the training and deployment of larger neural networks.
 Second, they require less memory bandwidth, thereby speeding up data transfer operations.
-Third, math operations run much faster in reduced precision, especially on GPUs with Tensor Core support for that precision.
+Third, math operations run much faster in reduced precision, especially on GPUs with Tensor Core support for that precision [`1 <https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html>`_].

 Higher precision, such as the 64-bit floating-point, offers <TODO add something>